On May 7, 2021, at 9:00 A.M. we celebrate May Crowning with an all-school Mass at St. Patrick Church and feast on hope as Mary did.

 A Memorial for The Blessed Virgin Mary, Mother of the Church

-In 2018, the Vatican announced Pope Francis’ decision that the Church celebrate the Blessed Virgin Mary in her role as “Mother of the Church” every year on the Monday after Pentecost.
+In 2018, the Vatican announced Pope Francis’ decision that the Church celebrate the Blessed Virgin Mary in her role as “Mother of the Church” every year on Monday after Pentecost.

 Pope Francis added the memorial to the Roman Calendar after carefully considering how the promotion of devotion to the Blessed Virgin Mary under this particular title might encourage growth in “the maternal sense of the Church.”